ozum/hapi-locale/README-JSDOC.md

 Description
 ===========
-This plugin determines which locale you should serve to incoming request by looking several criteria of the request.
+This plugin determines requested loclale and optionally adds functions to request object to get it.
+Examines incoming request by looking several criteria of the request.
 Every aspect of the plugin can be configured with options.
 Sensible defaults are tried to be provided.

+It is also possible to prevent adding functions to request not to pollute request object.
+In this case hapi exposed functions can be used.

 Synopsis
 ========